Debating When to Take Abortive Medications

 Last updated: February 2023

 Some individuals may wonder why this is even an issue.
 The sad reality of the matter is most of the time you get 6 to 9 abortive migraine medication doses a month, regardless if it is a pill or a shot, etc. Unfortunately, many of us are impacted with a migraine on a daily or almost daily basis.
 So this is where the game of debate comes into play, how bad do you let the pain get before you take something for it?
 If one dose of medication did not kick the migraine, do you use another dose to try to manage completely getting rid of the migraine?

-Due to the drastic nature of shortage of abortive type medication compared to the days of migraines, the great debate begins to take over for each individual with migraine.
-We know the medication works best when you take it immediately, but most of us are faced with the dilemma of taking the medication and then the migraine end up not being one of those really bad ones.
+Due to the drastic nature of the shortage of abortive type medication compared to the days of migraines, a great debate begins to take over for each individual with migraine.
+We know the medication works best when you take it immediately, but most of us are faced with the dilemma of taking the medication, and then the migraine ends up not being one of those really bad ones.
 Have you just wasted a precious dose of medicine?
-On the opposite end of the spectrum, if you wait too late to take the medication and the migraine is already too bad, than the medication will not work as well to stop the migraine.
+On the opposite end of the spectrum, if you wait too late to take the medication and the migraine is already too bad, then the medication will not work as well to stop the migraine.
 Then even though you took the medicine, you are still left in misery and tend to need that second dose.

 Do you find yourself in this situation yourself?
 Do you have more migraine days than medication available to fight the migraine?
 Have you had any conversations on the subject with your doctors?